Commercial Property SDLT Calculator UK 2026

 Commercial SDLT = (0% × first £150,000) + (2% × £150,001–£250,000) + (5% × amount above £250,000)

-Our commercial property SDLT calculator handles freehold purchases, lease premium calculations and mixed-use properties.
-Whether you’re buying a shop, office, warehouse, or a property with both commercial and residential elements, you’ll get an accurate 2026 tax calculation.
+This 2026 calculator handles freehold purchases, lease premiums and the net-present-value (NPV) charge on rent, plus mixed-use property.
+Whether you’re buying a shop, office, warehouse, or a flat above a shop, you’ll get an accurate calculation against the current HMRC non-residential rates.

 Commercial Property SDLT Calculator